zhiyan114Legacy/FileSecure/README.md

 ## External Library
 We use external library to help the development of the software.
-* BouncyCastle - AES-256-GCM Encryption
+* BouncyCastle - AES-256-GCM Encryption and Decryption